klh5/rios_st_model/README.md

 "YYYY-MM-DD": "/path/to/image/file/3.tif"}

 See also the included file example.json.
 The files do not have to be listed in order of date.

+There is also a function for using the generated models to predict a new image for any given date, which takes the first image as input.